Skip to Main Content

 Shakespeare on the Silver Screen.

-Include the director or other important contributors next.
+Include the director or other important contributors, such as a host, next.
 If there are no identifiable contributors, as in this example, move on to the publisher and date of the video.
 In Films on Demand, use the producer for the publisher.

 List the publisher, followed by a comma, and then the date.
 End with a period.